 freshidea - Fotolia

-A number of vendors now offer end-user experience monitoring tools for measuring physical and virtual desktop performance from the users' perspective, but it can be hard to fully understand what the vendors offer and how monitoring fits in.
+A number of vendors now offer end-user experience monitoring tools to measure physical and virtual desktop performance from the users' perspective, but it can be hard to fully understand what vendors offer and how monitoring fits in.

 As valuable as end-user experience monitoring tools can be, getting details about a product's user experience-specific features can be difficult because of confusing product information and insufficient support documentation.
 Even the actual product names can be unclear.

 AppDynamics Application Performance Monitoring measures the performance and stability of web-based and mobile applications to identify and resolve performance issues.
 The AppDynamics package includes the End-User Monitoring feature, which tracks business transactions and captures data about errors, crashes, network requests and other metrics to help create a better user experience.

 The End-User Monitoring component includes three modules to capture transactional data across user sessions: